kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/01_Open_a_terminal_inside_a_new_pod/transcript.md

 Notice that as soon as exit out the container the container got deleted.
 The same goes for the pod object as well.

-One final thing I wanted to show you is that you can use kubectl run to spin up a pod just long enough to run a single command and then shutdown and get deleted again.
+One final thing I wanted to show you is that you can use kubectl run to spin up a pod just long enough to run a single command and then that pod gets deleted again.

 ```
 kubectl run --rm=true -it client --image=centos --restart=Never -- curl https://google.com/
 ```

 Ok we'll take a break here.
 In the next vidoe I'll demo how to create bash session inside an existing container